daviddwk/freefish/README.md

 ## Adjusting Frame Speed

-The delay between frames can be modified using the `-s` flag followed by the desired delay between frames in ms. The default delay is 200ms.
+The delay between frames can be modified using the `-s` or `--speed` flag followed by the desired delay between frames in ms. The default delay is 200ms.
 ```
 -s <delay_ms>
 ```